Tough sell: Baijiu, China's potent tipple, looks abroad

 "It is also a very unfamiliar flavour for guests, so we need to tell them the story, how baijiu is made, why it has the characteristics it has, before it becomes more accessible," he said.

 Overseas sales are growing, however.
-Kweichou Moutai earned 2.89 billion yuan (S$573 million) abroad last year, up 27 percent year-on-year.
+Kweichou Moutai earned 2.89 billion yuan abroad last year, up 27 per cent year-on-year.
 But that's a drop in the bucket of its 73.6 billion yuan overall revenue.

-"We're trying our best to make the world understand, to spread the word about baijiu, just like whiskey and red wine are now known within China," Su said.
+AFP